 10. Morning meditation at M Pavilion

-Or, head to a free mid-week morning meditation session at MPavilion in the picturesque Queen Victoria Gardens.
+Or, head to a free Thursday morning yoga session at MPavilion in the picturesque Queen Victoria Gardens.
+Led by Happy Melon’s experienced instructors, each sixty-minute practice culminating in a mindfulness meditation will prepare your body and mind for the day ahead.
 With a coffee before or after from Centro Espresso across the road, start the day right for less than $5.
-Runs Wednesdays in October.
+Runs from 7.15am to 8.15am Thursdays in November, BYO yoga mat.